syncfusion-content/uwp-docs/uwp/AutoComplete/Watermark.md

 ---
 layout: post
-title: Watermark support in Syncfusion SfTextBoxExt control
+title: Watermark in UWP AutoComplete control | Syncfusion
-description: Explains about setting WaterMark content to the SfTextBoxExt control.
+description: Learn here all about Watermark support in Syncfusion UWP AutoComplete (SfTextBoxExt) control and more.
 platform: uwp
 control: SfTextBoxExt
 documentation: ug
 ---

-# Watermark
+# Watermark in UWP AutoComplete (SfTextBoxExt)

 The control will prompt the user with some information, when it is not in focus and contains an empty string.